How to Prepare for CA Intermediate May 2022 Group 2 Papers

 The Subject is newly introduced in the CA Intermediate.
 But the subject is short and topics are easily understandable so you can score well in Economics for Finance.

 Cover each and every topic.
 Start the topics depending on their length and as per your convenience.
+Check the CA Intermediate exam dates for each paper and make your study plan accordingly.

 You need experienced teachers and proper guidance for the best CA Intermediate results and VSI is always welcoming every student.
 Each and every single concept is made clear by our experienced teachers.
 Time to time motivation given by our teachers helps the students focusing completely towards their goal and do not let them get distracted.